ETS-Android3/DryerReminder/README.md

 <b>VSCode</b> – A very powerful IDE that made the refactoring of my prototype to the finish product much simpler.
 Near the end of development

+## New Technologies

+While I had some experience with many of the technologies above, it was a new experience working with them the way that I did.
+Most of the new technologies like Flask and Okhttp were used because they were not only popular, but easy to learn.
+This made it easier to find information on the technology when debugging issues.
+It was necessary because I had no experience with a REST API between two devices that are not running on the same machine.
+I had never run them on both a Raspberry Pi and Android Device before the Dryer Reminder was being developed.

+Much of the decisions I made on Android were recommended in the documentation by Google themselves.
+Gradle, activity fragments, workers and more were all used by the official tutorials that Android has available.
+I choose Android itself because it is what I have used personally for the past few years and had very some experience with making copycat applications with tutorials, but nothing I personally made myself.
+I see a lot of use in android development as phone applications are the new standard.
+So having experience under my belt for developing for one now will be useful in the future.

+While I had experience with Raspberry Pi’s before, I did not have any using it with imbedded hardware.
+I had even practiced over the summer with a breadboard and python applications to get an idea of how they work and can be wired up.
+This did not end up being needed in the final product, but it was useful for experimenting if an accelerometer could even read the movement coming from the dryer.
+It even allowed me to develop a very early protype for detecting motion that was essential for developing the project.

+## Technical Approach

+I had decided to use Object Oriented Programming principles when it came to developing for both the Android Application and the Raspberry Pi.
+I had plenty of experience using OOP when programing for Java based applications, but not with Python applications.
+I stuck with OOP for Python since I knew it would make my code more readable and easier to use when running my API.
+Logging was also a major part of both applications.
+Since my device runs off an API, it was important to include the date and time in the logs so I could sync them up if an error occurred.
+This way it would be easier to discover where the problem is.
+The logs print where they are at in both application, what they are doing, and what data they are processing.
+The Python code only uses debug for its logging levels, but the java application also takes advantage of info, warning, and error levels.

+## Risks and Challenges

+The biggest risk of this entire project was if an accelerometer could read the difference between the dryer when it is and is not moving.
+Before I had even started the project, I knew that if I was going to get this to work, I would have to see if an accelerometer, that is available for the Raspberry Pi, could detect motion from a dryer.
+I had made a simple protype made up using a breadboard, MPU6050, and a small LCD screen to read the movement.
+Using a camera from my phone, I had recorded the prototype while moving and not moving on the dryer.
+I then wrote down the highest and lowest values from each recording.
+It was then I knew my idea could work and started to decide on how I could implement it with code.

+Another risk that I had avoided thanks to planning is that I decided to go with a Raspberry Pi 3 Model B because I had two of them available to use.
+Part way through the begging of the planning phases my device had broken, which would have left me in a jam trying to test technologies in the early phase.
+Not having my Raspberry Pi during critical moments where I needed to showcase my device would have been detrimental too.
+However, since I was prepared, I had a second one ready to use and even bought a third one, along with a second Sense HAT to avoid this problem if it happened again in the future.

+A big risk for any project is losing all the work that one has made up to that point.
+Hardware failures, losing a laptop, hard drive malfunctions, etc. As any good programmer should do, I had kept my Python and Java code updated on my GitHub repository and committed any changes during and after my code sessions.
+I also keep all my school files, which include my documentation, on my OneDrive.
+This means that any failure on my laptop or desktop would mean I cannot easily access my files with another device.
+I have also uploaded my documentation to GitHub which would give me another place to get my documentation if necessary.

+The biggest challenge for this entire project was how much time it would take to complete the entire thing.
+I was not only making a programing for the Raspberry Pi, but a responsive application on android with multiple pages and features.
+Senior year at university was nothing to scoff at and I had to do that with my part time job and an internship I started during the second half of development.
+I used Monday.com to keep track of my school assignments and my Dryer Reminder sprints.
+Notably I took the initiative during my two-week winter break and developed the entire application for the Raspberry Pi.
+This gave me plenty of time to develop my Android application and by mid-March I had completed 90% of my project.
+I had enough time available to me that I experiment with a WebSocket and had it finished before my Capstone Showcase.

 The design for the entire project can be found here https://github.com/Mmohler1/DryerReminder/tree/main/Design